 Following the Pattern of the Psalms

 In the ancient pattern I’ve been praying the Psalms sequentially.
-I first learned from Eugene Peterson by reading his book Under the Unpredictable Plant.
+I first learned this from Eugene Peterson by reading his book Under the Unpredictable Plant.

-I go through all 150 Psalms every two months and in this way I become familiar with and learn from all the Psalms and their types of prayer.
+I’ve been going through all 150 Psalms every two months and in this way I become familiar with and learn from all the Psalms and their types of prayer.
 And each day is God is in control of what Psalms I pray — it’s a joy to discover God’s providential provision and leading in what may seem happenstance.
 And when I come across a Psalm that doesn’t relate to my own experience I can pray that Psalm for someone else.

 From the Psalmists I’ve learned that morning and evening prayer are especially important.
 My morning Psalms focus on themes of rising with the sun, submitting the day to God, or offering thanks and praise to my Lord.
 My evening Psalms focus on reflecting on the day, confessing my sins, lamenting to God about a struggle, or watching and praying in the dark.

-Pick the Psalm you’re Drawn To
+Pick the Psalm You’re Drawn To

 In contrast to the sequential approach I also pick and choose from different Psalms as needed (for myself or someone I’m interceding for).
 For many years I’ve found it helpful to find a Psalm that expresses my heart at that moment and let the prayer of the Psalmist and of Christ (many of the Psalms were prophetic of Christ and in each Psalm Jesus is already there praying!) become my prayer also.

-Along these lines, I’ve found it very helpful to memorize a Psalm so that I can carry it with me like a “pocket lighter” (as Martin Luther taught) to warm my heart for prayer at any time as I go about my day.)
+Along these lines, I’ve found it extremely helpful to memorize a Psalm so that I can carry it with me like a “pocket lighter” (as Martin Luther taught) to warm my heart for prayer at any time as I go about my day.)

 There are Psalms for seemingly every type of situation, emotion, and need.